ArithFi/Announcement/8_ArithFi_Upgrade_Announcement.md

 Dear the ArithFi Community,

-To meet user trading demands, ArithFi will launch foreign exchange trading, with the following detailed adjustments:
+To meet user trading demands, ArithFi will launch forex derivatives trading, with the following detailed adjustments:

 ## ArithFi Upgrades